Lasting Powers of Attorney

 It might be that you have an accident or suffer a sudden illness and become temporarily unable to make decisions and need someone to step up for you.
 Or it might sadly be something more permanent

-There are two types of Lasting Power of Attorney; one for Property and Financial Affairs and the other for Health and Welfare.
+There are two types of Lasting Power of Attorney; one for Property and Financial Affairs and the other for Health and Care Decisions.

 The perception of LPAs